 Consider providing floor plans and maps with diagrams or placing strategic arrows using photoluminescent paint for large buildings.

-3. A Chain of Command
+3. Setting Up A Chain of Command

 Employees inevitably look to their leaders to guide them in a fire emergency.
 Thus, it’s important to appoint authority figures who will have specific responsibilities.